 The forecast error describes the deviation of the result of the market-based allocation process based on the outcome of the forecast process and the result which is achieved by using actual order books.
-Market values are compared as the forecasted bidding curves are per bidding zone whereas the forecast error is determined for the whole BC-platform region.
+Market values are compared as the forecasted bidding curves are per bidding zone whereas the forecast error is determined for the whole BC platform region.
 Depending on the forecast method, this deviation depends on the inputs to and the calibration of a forecast algorithm.
 Anyhow, the forecast error describes erratic deviations from the actual situation.
 In contrast, a systematic deviation is a relative or absolute deviation which occurs with any forecast independently of the input or calibration of a forecast algorithm.
 This systematic deviation is due to an error in functional implementation.
 Consequently, it should be healed by an amendment in the algorithm.
 The detection of a forecast algorithm error is much more complex than the detection of a forecast error as the RCC needs to disentangle the systematic from the non-systematic error based on the input data, the forecast algorithm and the comparison of the forecast with the actual order books.
 If the RCC finds an indication of a systematic deviation, it needs access to the code of the forecast algorithm to retrace if and where an error might come from.
 While the forecast validation points to a possibility of improvement, an algorithm error requires a change in the algorithm.

 Consequently, RCCs have three tasks: